Learn how to set up different status types, as well as which default statuses are available.

 So let's have a look at the system statuses.
 You are free to change the labels on these to suit the needs of your business.
 However, the status IDs are not user-configurable due to their roles within the system.

-A locked status used to hold a booking pending confirmation.
+This locked status is used to hold a booking pending confirmation.
 Inventory is set aside and unavailable for further bookings.

-A locked status used to confirm the completion of a booking, with or without a payment.
+This locked status is used to confirm the completion of a booking, with or without a payment.
 Inventory is set aside and unavailable for further bookings.

 Bookings that auto-import from myallocator automatically create using the Reserved system booking status.